let-the-dreamers-rise/approval-rationale-tracker/README.md

 - Shows how old each piece of logic is

 ### 3. Time-Based Staleness Tracking
-Each rationale is classified purely by time since last human review:
+Each rationale is classified purely by time since last human review — not risk models or predictions:
 - **Fresh** – reviewed within 30 days
 - **Review Due** – 31–90 days
 - **Stale** – over 90 days